-The losses incurred in the fourth quarter of 2022 and in first quarter of 2023 were predominately driven by management's decision to maintain our experienced and knowledgeable workforce during the pandemic years and hire ahead of expected higher customer demand.
+In addition to the non-recurring SG&A expenses previously described, the operating losses incurred in the fourth quarter of 2022 and the first half of 2023 were anticipated and predominately driven by our decision to retain our experienced and knowledgeable workforce during the pandemic years and hire ahead of expected higher customer demand.
 We have experienced growing customer demand since the middle of 2022, causing an increase in inventory purchases and higher usages of cash during this time period.
-We have seen the positive affect of our investments in the workforce through our revenue growth in 2023.
-Based on the customer backlog and current demand, production improvements and increased output, we expect revenue for the second half of 2023 to be higher compared to the \$19,709,000 for the six-months ended June 30, 2023.
+We have seen the positive effect of investments in our workforce through our significant revenue growth in 2023, which is resulting in improved operating results for the second half of 2023.
+Based on the current demand and backlog, production improvements and increased output, we expect continued sequential revenue growth in the last quarter of 2023, and even stronger growth and profitability for 2024.

-In addition to achieving significant topline growth in 2023, our business transformation strategic objective has included implementing continuous improvement and lean initiatives to create more efficient production processes to improve product flow and reduce the amount of work-in-process and scrap inventory, which has resulted in higher gross profit and margins compared to the prior two quarters.
-We anticipate the gross profit and margins to continue improving for the second half of 2023.
+In addition to achieving significant topline growth in 2023, our strategic objective has included implementing continuous improvement and lean initiatives to create more efficient production processes to improve product flow and reduce the amount of work-in-process and scrap inventory.
+These actions are driving higher gross profit and margins compared to the first half of 2023.
+We anticipate continued improvement in gross profit and gross margins as production output continues to increase to meet customer demand and reduce the backlog.

-Included in our operating expenses, we have incurred significantly higher, non-recurring SG&A expenses of approximately \$973,000 during the three months ended June 30, 2023 and \$1,174,000 for the six months ended June 30, 2023, related primarily to bank refinancing, proxy contest, and corporate restructuring costs.
-Excluding these incremental costs, total operating expenses (as a % of revenue) was comparable to the same periods in 2022.
-We remain focused on sustaining operating expenses more aligned with historical results.
+As previously noted, we incurred significant non-recurring SG&A expenses of approximately \$1,211,000 for the nine months ended September 30, 2023, related primarily to bank refinancing, proxy contest, and corporate restructuring costs (see costs broken down by quarter in the Non-GAAP measures following this section).
+Excluding these incremental costs, total operating expenses (as a % of revenue) were 20.6%, favorable compared to the same period in 2022 of 22.1%.
+For the last quarter of 2023 and for 2024, we remain focused on sustaining operating expenses more aligned with historical results.